FinnNahon/finnnahon.github.io/content/info/travel/itinerary.md

 # itinerary

-This plans are **subject to change**, however I will be starting out in Indonesia.
+These plans are **subject to change**, however I will be starting out in Indonesia.

 ### country list